firearc7/interview-assist/documents/design.md

 - Cloud object storage
 - CDN for static assets

+- Current: The Streamlit application is suitable for deployment on platforms like Streamlit Cloud.
+The SQLite database would be part of the deployed application package.
+- Target: Microservices deployed on platforms like Render.com, with managed database services.

 ### 10.3 CI/CD Pipeline
 A CI/CD pipeline will be implemented using:
 - GitHub Actions for automation